UAlaska-IT/win_firewall/README.md

 * `name` - The `name_property` of the resource that maps to either the name of an existing firewall rule or a regular expression that is used for matching rule names.
 * `use_regex` - Defaults to 'false'.
 Boolean flag that determines the matching mode.
 * `firewall_name` - Defaults to `'default'`.
 The name of the associated firewall.
 In the absence of a compelling reason, almost all users should use a single firewall within a cookbook.
+* `ip_list` - Defaults to empty array.
+The permitted IPs to be assigned to the rule, represented as an array of CIDRs.
+This attribute is used only by the `set_remote_ips` action.

 ### firewall_rule_group
 This resource manages an entire rule group with a single action.
 See the `firewall_rule_whitelist` resource for details on creating whitelists to mask group actions.